andrewhodel/git-wiki/README.md

 **both required**

-## Automatic updates

-Run it as a cron job with your desired update frequency.
+Run script with forever, it will update the site every hour

 ## Filetypes from clone repo